PavanRangani/docs/docs/prd/chat/chat-notification.md

   - Shows name of the task along with entity name and due date separated by pipe
   - Shows prioriy icon
   - Chat content
-  - Details of the user who has posted chat
+  - Profile picture of the user.
+Shows tooltip on hover of the profile picture
-  - shows Chat creation Date and Time
+  - Shows Chat creation Date and Time.
+    - Shows relative value.
+See logic of showing relative value [here](./chat.md#browse-chat-of-a-task-chat-tab)
+    - On hover of date, shows tooltip
   - Way to mark as read
-  - Reply icon to reply any particular Chat
+  - Reply icon to reply any particular Chat.
+Reply icon is not available for notification of deleted or done task
-- Provides a way to quick navigation to `My Chats` page at bottom of the dialog
+- Provides a way to quick navigation to `My Chats` page at bottom of the dialog.
+If user is already on My Chat page, button is disable.
+On hover it shows proper message in tooltip
 - Nothing happens on click of any notification Message
+- When notification is marked as read, it will be removed from dialog with Swipe out animation

+## UI Rules
+- On mouse hover of notification message, its background colour is changed
+- When task name is long, it is shown in multiple line.
+Task name will be word break (Partial word will break in to new line)
+- Chat content will not have word break (Partial word won't be shown in new line)
 - The maximum height of the notification dialog will be equal to the screen height.
 In case of overflow shows the scroll.
 - During scroll, Header and footer of the dialog remains sticky

-## UI Rules

-- When task name is long, it is shown in multiple line

 ## Quick Reply from Chat notification dialog